Category:Theatre and Media Arts

 Department History and Evolution of Department Programs

-Theatre students from our department have performed in Broadway casts of Mama Mia!, Les Miserables, Miss Saigon, Thoroughly Modern Millie and 42nd Street.
+Students from the the theatre department have performed in Broadway casts of Mama Mia!, Les Miserables, Miss Saigon, Thoroughly Modern Millie and 42nd Street.
 Additionally, students have been with the Broadway national tours of Cats, Fosse, Footloose, Titanic, Sunset Boulevard, and Annie Get Your Gun.
 Graduates have also worked with the Boston Ballet, Milwaukee Repertory Theatre, and the Sacramento Ballet.

 Film students from our department have created several successful independent films, such as, Napoleon Dynamite, God's Army, Pride and Prejudice, Saints and Soldiers, The Singles Ward, Out of Step, Brigham City, and Charly.
 Our students have competed in prestigious film competitions such as the Sundance Film Festival and Slamdance.
 They've also been on the crews for national television programs, such as, Touched by an Angel and Everwood.
 This year a student film is receiving a Student Emmy award.